MalayaSociety/malaya-society-5fc72/content/pages/index.md

         style: button
 seo:
   title: British Malaya Society
-  description: The preview of the Exto theme
+  description: >-
+    We seek to spread awareness of Malaysian culture and heritage across the region, working with other organisations and government agencies.
   extra:
     - name: 'og:type'
       value: website